Cisco Oil Field

-The oil gravity is 34–35 degree API while the natural gas is 1100 BTU.
-The oil is both derived locally as in the Mancos, Cedar Mountain and Dakota sandstones from the adjacent Dakota shale.
+The oil gravity is 34–35 degrees API while the natural gas is 1100 BTU.
+The oil is derived locally as in the Mancos, Cedar Mountain and Dakota sandstones from the adjacent Dakota shale.
 The oil in these reservoirs is typically a moderate to light green color.
-The oil found in the Saltwash and Brushy Basin reservoirs contain a heavier black oil that is Pennsylvanian in age and has migrated from the adjacent Paradox Basin.
+The oil found in the Saltwash and Brushy Basin reservoirs contains a heavier black oil that is Pennsylvanian in age and has migrated from the adjacent Paradox Basin.